secondspass/ReachOut/README.md

 # TODOs
-- refactor to use Stacks.
+- [ ] refactor to use Stacks.
 Add the settings page in a Stack page
-- put back up and restore in a Modal in the settings Stack page
+- [ ] put back up and restore in a Modal in the settings Stack page
-- adjust text box size for custom number of days optional
+- [ ] adjust text box size for custom number of days optional
+- [ ] push to github